Neacșu's letter: English translation

-I pak (=and again) I let thy highness know za (= of) the deed of the Turks, as I heard that the Emperor hath left Sofia and hath sailed up the Danube, and the truth is no other, but this.
+And again, I let thy highness know of the deed of the Turks, as I heard that the Emperor hath left Sofia and hath sailed up the Danube, and the truth is no other, but this.

-I pak thy highness should know that a man from Nicopole came to me and told me he hath seen with his own eyes how those ships that thy highness knoweth as well have sailed up the Danube.
+And again, thy highness should know that a man from Nicopole came to me and told me he hath seen with his own eyes how those ships that thy highness knoweth as well have sailed up the Danube.

-I pak thou shouldst know that they take fifty men from each town to help on those ships.
+And again, thou shouldst know that they take fifty men from each town to help on those ships.